ONature

 Endangered Species Act, 2007 (Ontario)

-This law came into force on June 30, 2008 and replaces the Endangered Species Act, 1990.
-Under the new law, Ontario will classify species at risk into the following categories:
+Under the Endangered Species Act, 2007, Ontario classifies species at risk into the following categories:

 • Extinct – no longer lives anywhere in the world